RudkovYaroslav/RudkovYaroslav/README.md

 ## My name is Rudkov Yaroslav 🤙

-Beginner in Data Analytics.
+Data Analyst.
 A dedicated learner of the latest tools and methodologies committed to applying my knowledge and skills to bring value to the organization I serve.

+Education: MIREA - Institute for Cybersecurity and Digital Technologies, Information and Analytical Security Systems

 Databases:
 PostgreSQL, MySQL

 Python Libraries:
-Pandas, Numpy, Matplotlib, Seaborn, Scipy
+Pandas, Numpy, Matplotlib, Seaborn, Scipy, BeautifulSoup

 Have pretty good understanding of VBA to automatize reports in Excel